This page organizes all the main course information and is used to distribute assignments and data sets. Throughout these pages, links are underlined.

 DO NOT reference specific ArcGIS tools in your description.
 This is too much detail.
 Describing important parameters, e.g., that you used a snapping tolerance of one meter or listing and describing a set of planar topology rules is fine.
 You should not write at the level of detail that "I used the ArcGIS editor merge tool to merge polygons and opened the table editor to add columns."
 You typically write that you used a software (ArcGIS Pro version 2.x) for your project, and and more generically describe the methods and steps.
 Note the example reports in the Week 2 Resources column, for an appropriate level of detail.

-Note there is a second part of the methods required here, the analysis part you've yet to start I want you to think about how you'll do this, and write the equivalent of at least two pages, and hopefully more, of your initial thoughts.
-In order to write this section, you will have to refer back to the project description provided in the first week, and the data development activities over the next two weeks so that you can describe the overall project methods.
+Note there is a second part of the methods required here, a description of the analysis part you've yet to start.
+I want you to think about how you'll do this, and write the equivalent of at least two pages, and hopefully more, of your initial thoughts.
+In order to write this section, you will have to refer back to the project description provided in the first week, the flowchart, and the data development activities over the next two weeks so that you can describe the overall project methods.

-You need to include a general description of the analysis, how you will put together the data to reach your goals.
+You need to include a general description of the analysis, describing how you will process the data to reach your goals.
 This will be perhaps a bit difficult now, in that you may not know what process you will follow, but you have to include some description of your overall analysis to arrive at an answer, even if it is in the broadest of language and not described in great detail.
 The point is to get you to review the project goals now, and to think about how you will process data to reach them.
-Re-read the project description and review the lecture description of our analysis model, and include a written and/or graphic description of your general approach and general processing steps for your analysis.
+Re-read the project description assigned the first week, and review the lecture description of our analysis model, and include a written and/or graphic description of your general approach and general processing steps for your analysis.

 Week 4 - Deadlines